munnep/TFE_airgap/README.md

           postgresql rds
           AWS bucket
           user building external ip

-# Steps to do

-- [ ] Create an AWS bucket
+- [x] Create an AWS bucket
-- [ ] Create a valid certificate to use
-- [ ] Get an Airgap software download
-- [ ] create an elastic IP to attach to the instance
+- [x] create an elastic IP to attach to the instance
-- [ ] transfer files to TFE virtual machine
+- [x] transfer files to TFE virtual machine
       - airgap software
       - license
       - TLS certificates
       - Download the installer bootstrapper
+- [x] install TFE

+# Steps to do

+- [ ] Create a valid certificate to use
+- [ ] Get an Airgap software download
 - [ ] point dns name to public ip address
-- [ ] install TFE
 - [ ] create a TFE user organization and workspace to test the functionality